f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 4. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).

+.. note:: Instead of using Google Chrome, you can also use Microsoft Visual Studio Code.
+See `Module 2 Lab 9`_ to see how to.

+.. _Module 2 Lab 9: ./lab9.html

 5. Use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
    The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.
    Copy/Paste the AS3 declaration from the validator to the body in Postman.

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.

-6. Use the **BIG-IQ Check AS3 Deployment Task** collection to ensure that the AS3 deployment is successfull without errors:
+6. Use the **BIG-IQ Check AS3 Deployment Task** collection to ensure that the AS3 deployment is successful without errors:

    ``GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>``